aaronbloomfield/nws/hws/docker/index.md

 	- This is your IP on your local network: enter `ifconfig en0` to find out what it is
 	- Be sure to put the `:0` at the end of the IP address
 	- Example: `DISPLAY=192.168.1.100:0` (with a `- ` before it in the docker-compose.yml file); this should have been changed throughout the docker-compose.yml file from the directions above (step 3), although your IP address may have changed
-	- If you made a change to the docker-compose.yml file, restart the containers via `docker-compose down` followed by `docker-compose up`
+	- If you made a change to the docker-compose.yml file, restart the containers via `docker compose down` followed by `docker compose up`
 - In xquartz, run `xhost + 1.2.3.4:0`, where 1.2.3.4 is your computer's IP address (the one on `en0`, not localhost).
 You may have to execute this command each time you restart xquartz to run a GUI.
 - Connect to a docker container (any one), and run a GUI program, such as `xeyes`